moniquecardoso25/Google-Cloud-Digital-Leader/Practice Exam 3/README.md

 ### 06 - Your organization runs a distributed application in the Compute Engine virtual machines.
 Your organization needs redundancy, but it also needs extremely fast communication (less than 10 milliseconds) between the parts of the application in different virtual machines.
 Where should your organization locate this virtual machines?

-'In different zones within a single region'.
+`In different zones within a single region.`

 Explanation:
 Since it guarantees a latency of ~10 milliseconds is maintained, well also giving the redundancy of multi-zone.
 If it was D, we could not guarantee 10 milliseconds between the different regions.